William T. Dickens, PhD

 The PlusOne program in economics offers an opportunity for the best of Northeastern’s undergraduate economics majors to complete both the undergraduate degree program (BS or BA) and the professional program (MA) in economics in less time than if the programs were completed sequentially.
 Students apply no later than junior year, after all core economics classes have been completed, and begin taking master’s course work in their senior year.
 One additional year of graduate study is required to complete the master’s program.
-Students interested in this option should consult with the departmental advisor.
+Students interested in this option should consult with the departmental undergraduate and graduate directors.

 Bachelor of Arts (BA)

 - Economics and Business Administration

 - Economics and Mathematics

 - Political Science and Economics